mm12063/ml-cloud-project2/README.md

 The files in this project are set out using a logical directory naming convention.

-For the files used on Kubeflow, for example, Dockerfile for custom images, the main pipeline etc, please see the /kubeflow/ directory
+For the files used on Kubeflow, for example, Dockerfile for custom images, the main pipeline (including the training code) etc, please see the /kubeflow/ directory

 To view the files used to create the frontend application, please see the /app/ directory.